Eisai

 Series A in 2024

-Seed Therapeutics is a biotechnology company dedicated to developing innovative medical drugs aimed at treating severe diseases.
-The company specializes in research and development, focusing on harnessing and engineering molecules that utilize molecular glues to target proteins previously considered undruggable.
-By creating novel protein degradation therapeutics, Seed Therapeutics aims to disrupt cancer biology, offering potential benefits to patients across various tumor types.
+Seed Therapeutics is a biotechnology company that specializes in the research and development of medical drugs aimed at treating severe diseases.
+The company focuses on harnessing and engineering molecules, specifically utilizing molecular glues to target proteins that were previously considered undruggable.
+By creating novel protein degradation therapeutics, Seed Therapeutics aims to positively disrupt cancer biology, offering potential benefits to patients across various tumor types.

 RecoMed